 Once the summer sets in, the country bursts with festivals and outdoor activities.
 Many of these festivals are scheduled from June on, so do check our best things to do in Iceland in June guide to find more.
 Wonder what to do in Iceland in summer?
 Here are some highlights for the season:

 - The Secret Solstice.
 Taking place around the summer solstice, this festival lasts for three days and features music artists from across the world.
-The Solstice returns in 2022 after two years of unfortunate cancellations.

 - The Viking Festival.
 This festival celebrates Iceland’s Viking heritage every year, and it's one of the best things to do in Iceland in August.
 Spanning four days, you won’t have to travel far to attend, as it’s in Hafnafjörður, a town just below Reykjavík.
 You’ll see battle re-enactments, can try axe-throwing, taste traditional Icelandic food, and shop at a Viking market.